davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 In aggregate
 these crystalline nappes have been called “Salinia”, or the “Salinian terrane” [@Page1981].
-The Crystal Knob xenolith locality lies along the western margin of Salinia, adjacent to the Nacimiento fault `[Figure context]`, a polyphase structural zone that in its original geometry constituted the local structural base of the
+The Crystal Knob xenolith locality lies along the western margin of Salinia, adjacent to the Nacimiento fault [@fig:context], a polyphase structural zone that in its original geometry constituted the local structural base of the
 Salinia crystalline nappe sequence [@Hall2013].
 In this setting the crystal Knob xenolith suite samples the uppermost mantle that has been constructed beneath both the Franciscan accretionary complex and its local